BurakKontas/SplitR/README.md

 * [x] **Kafka Transport:** Primary high-throughput transport layer.
 * [ ] **RabbitMQ Transport:** AMQP-based alternative.
   * *Note:* Support for environments where lightweight broker logic and complex routing (Exchange types) are preferred.
-* [ ] **Redis Sync Registry:** Distributed state for horizontal scaling.
-  * *Note:* Necessary when the `SyncRegistry` needs to be shared across multiple instances of the same service to handle response callbacks.

 ---